 There are some really interesting books about turkey.
 Here are a few of our favourites.Continue reading

 Our own book about Turkey is an in-depth manual telling you everything that you need to know if you are living, working or doing business in Turkey.
 It was co-authored by John Howell, Başak Yıldız Orkun, and Burak Orkun.
 Read about the authors here.
-Over 520 pages of detailed information about how things really work in Turkey.
-It covers everything from how to …Continue reading
+Everyone who is living, working or doing business in Turkey should have a copy: whether in printed form …Continue reading

 Burak is a partner at the Orkun & Orkun law and accountancy firm, which was founded by his father, Süleyman Orkun.
 The accountancy side of the business provides a full range of book keeping and accountancy services for both Turkish and foreign individuals and companies.Continue reading

 Joining a few Facebook groups is a good way to get a feel for the expat community in Turkey.
 Find expat events in Turkey and chat and share ideas, experiences and – occasionally – frustrations with like-minded people.
 Tell us if you’re part of a group that you’d like us to add.Continue reading